-If it starts to rain around the area that you’re rendering in, the first thing that you should think about doing is covering it up as quickly as possible to prevent any structural damage from taking place.
-This will allow you to act immediately if you see that it’s starting to rain and shield your render in time to stop any serious problems from happening to your work.
-In this situation, it would be best to use a waterproof or water-resistant tarp to help protect your render from the rain.
+The first thing that you should do if it starts to rain when your rendering is to cover it up to prevent any structural damage from taking place.
+It is best to use a waterproof or water-resistant tarp to help protect your render from the rain.
 There are many types of materials that would make a good waterproof/water-resistant tarp such as vinyl, canvas, or polyester just to name a few.

 When you let your render get exposed to the rain, you’ll face the risk of causing some permanent damage to the structure during the project or after it’s been completed.
 Rendering in colder temperatures and damp conditions may lead to what’s called lime bloom, which causes white discoloration on the surfaces of the cement.
 The lime bloom itself won’t cause any major issues to the structure other than its appearance and can be easily removed by applying hydrochloric masonry cleaner after soaking it.
 Aside from the aesthetic problems that the rain could cause to the colour and texture of the finish, it can also lead to major structural issues if you let the render absorb too much water.